-- 8.5 (I) Any person desirous of commencing a Relevant Business in or from St. Helena shall, before commencing any such business, apply in writing to the Regulatory Authority for a licence under this Ordinance. - (2) An application for a licence may be made by- - (a) an individual; - (b) a body corporate; - (c) a partnership; - (d) an unincorporated association; or - (e) an overseas business wishing to establish a branch in St. Helena. - (3) Every application for a licence shall be in such form and accompanied by such information as shall be prescribed from time to time by a Financial Services Directive, and an application may only be withdrawn by written notice to the Regulatory Authority at a time before it has been granted or refused. - (4) Every application for a licence shall be accompanied by a business plan which specifies the range of services to be provided by the relevant business.
-If a licence is granted this range of services cannot be materially varied without the express written consent of the Regulatory Authority. - (5) The Regulatory Authority shall have power to require any person to provide such information as it shall deem necessary for the purposes of determining an application for a licence or for the purposes of determining whether to restrict or revoke a licence. - (6) Every application for a licence must be accompanied by such fee as the Regulatory Authority may from time to time determine and different fees may be prescribed for different types of business. - (7) A person may, at least nine months before expiry of a licence issued under section 9, apply to the Regulatory Authority for renewal of the licence and the provisions of this section shall apply with necessary modifications in respect of any such application:
+8. (1) Any person desirous of commencing a relevant business in or from St Helena must, before commencing any such business, apply in writing to the Regulatory Authority for a licence under this Ordinance.

+(2) An application for a licence may be made by-

+- (a) an individual;

+- (b) a corporate body;

+- (c) a partnership;

+- (d) an unincorporated association; or

+- (e) an overseas business wishing to establish a branch in St Helena.

+- (3) Every application for a licence -

+- (a) must be in a form and accompanied by information as prescribed by a Directive; and

+- (b) may only be withdrawn by written notice to the Regulatory Authority before it has been granted or refused.

+(4) Every application for a licence must be accompanied by a business plan which specifies the range of services to be provided by the relevant business.
+If a licence is granted this range of services cannot be materially varied without the express written consent of the Regulatory Authority.

+(5) The Regulatory Authority may require any person to provide any information it considers necessary for the purposes of deciding on an application for a licence or whether to restrict or revoke a licence.

+(6) Every application for a licence must be accompanied by any fee prescribed by the Regulatory Authority; and different fees may be prescribed for different types of business.

+(7) A person may, at least 9 months before expiry of a licence issued under section 9, apply to the Regulatory Authority for renewal of the licence, and the provisions of this section apply with necessary modifications in respect of any such application.

-Provided that the annual report of activities for the last financial year shall be submitted in addition to any other information or documents required by the Regulatory Authority under this section.
+(8) On an application under subsection (7), the annual report of activities for the last financial year must be submitted in addition to any other information or documents required by the Regulatory Authority under this section.